-- Appropriate systems of financial management and internal control are established and carried out diligently; - The financial and other resources of the municipality are utilized effectively, efficiently, economical and transparently; - Any unauthorized, irregular or fruitless or wasteful expenditure, and losses resulting from criminal or negligent conduct, are prevented; - All revenue due to the municipality is collected, for example rental income relating to movable assets; - The systems, procedures and registers required to substantiate the financial values of the municipalities' movable assets are maintained to standards sufficient to satisfy the requirements of the Auditor-General; - Financial processes are established and maintained to ensure the municipality's financial resources are optimally utilized through appropriate asset plans, budgeting, purchasing, maintenance and disposal decisions; - The City Manager is appropriately advised on the exercise of powers and duties pertaining to the financial administration of movable assets; and - This policy and support procedures are established, maintained and effectively communicated.
+- Appropriate systems of financial management and internal control are established and carried out diligently; - The financial and other resources of the municipality are utilized effectively, efficiently, economical and transparently; - Any unauthorized, irregular, or fruitless or wasteful expenditure, and losses resulting from criminal or negligent conduct, are prevented; - All revenue due to the municipality is collected, for example rental income relating to movable assets: - The systems, procedures and registers required to substantiate the financial values of the municipalities' movable assets are maintained to standards sufficient to satisfy the requirements of the Auditor-General; - Financial processes are established and maintained to ensure the municipality's financial resources are optimally utilized through appropriate asset plans, budgeting, purchasing, maintenance, and disposal decisions; - The City Manager is appropriately advised on the exercise of powers and duties pertaining to the financial administration of movable assets; and - This policy and support procedures are established, maintained, and effectively communicated.

 In terms of section 82 read with section 81(1)(e) of the MFMA the CFO may delegate or otherwise assign responsibility for performing these functions but will remain accountable for ensuring these activities are performed.
-The CFO shall be the fixed asset registrar of the municipality, and shall ensure that a complete, accurate and up-to-date computerised fixed asset register is maintained.
-No amendments, deletions or additions to the fixed asset register shall be made other than by the CFO or by an official acting under the written instruction of the CFO.
+The CFO shall ensure that a complete, accurate and up-to-date fixed asset register is maintained.
+No amendments, deletions or additions to the fixed asset register shall be made other than by the CFO or by an official as delegated by the CFO.

-Head of Directorates Head of Directorates are managers who report directly to the CM.
+Head of Directorates

+Head of Directorates are managers who report directly to the CM.